ukama/ukama/nodes/ukamaOS/distro/system/lifecycled/test/README.md

 They validate:

 - STARTING and CHECKING_IN timing.
-- Stable READY behavior.
+- READY timeout to OPERATIONAL when no command arrives.
-- No-config timeout to OPERATIONAL.
+- No-config and in-progress CONFIGURING timeouts.
 - Configuration progress, success and failure.
 - Configure command idempotency.
 - Starter fault and recovery.